 Getting active at work

-So many of us have office jobs that mean we’re sat down at a desk all day, every day, which isn’t great for our health, or for our waistlines.
+Many of us have office jobs that mean we’re often sat down at a desk all day, every day, which isn’t great for our health, or for our waistlines.
 So here are some top tips from Physiotherapy Matters to help you get active at work.